If there’s one company that knows a thing or two about keeping its customers happy, it’s Disney.

 Unexpected moments of personalisation

-It also allows the brand to create a more seamless experience, with the MagicBand acting as a room key, park ticket, and even an optional payment method.
+The benefits are great, too, including perks such as advance ride booking and restaurant reservations.
+The MyMagic+ system also allows the brand to create a more seamless experience all-round, with the MagicBand acting as a room key, park ticket, and even an optional payment method.

 Listening to customers